mandala-ui/mandala/README.md

+## Gluons

-Gluons is a React Component Library built with Tachyons and Animate.css
+A React UI Component Library built with Tachyons

-Why god why?

-Tachyons is a sane, declarative CSS system.
+**Why god, why?**

+Tachyons.io is an Atomic CSS system built of small, composable classes.
+This allows you to build layouts quickly and reliably.

-React is a sane, declarative UI system.
+React is a Declarative UI Library for composing interfaces in Javascript.

-Why not?
+They go together like Peanut Butter and Jelly. :smile: